 - +

 - T.G.I.F.
-Friday: Volume 86Welcome to “Thank God I’m FI” Friday, Volume #86!
+Friday: Volume 94Welcome to “Thank God I’m FI” Friday, Volume #94!
 Here are some things I really like and that you might too.
-Financial Independence/Retirement Articles A letter to young investors (Tawcan) – “Your portfolio is like a bar of soap,...
+Financial Independence/Retirement Articles Recent banking crises are rooted in a system that rewards excessive risk-taking – as First...
 The post T.G.I.F.
-Friday: Volume 86 appeared first on Accidental...
-Read more »Published: January 13, 2023 - 9:05 am
+Friday: Volume 94 appeared first on Accidental...
+Read more »Published: May 5, 2023 - 8:07 am

 Accidental Fire